sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 ## Abstract

 Large Language Models (LLMs) have exhibited impressive capabilities across numerous domains, yet they often struggle with complex reasoning and decision-making tasks.
 As playing games often requires a diversity of reasoning logic, we believe them good sandboxes to evaluate and boost the reasoning ability of LLMs.
 In this work, we first explore whether LLMs can master complex decision-making games through targeted post-training.
 To this end, we collect extensive offline datasets from two classic games, Doudizhu and Go, and develop a suite of techniques to effectively incorporate this data into LLM training, resulting in two novel agents: Mastermind-Dou and Mastermind-Go.
 Our experimental results demonstrate that these Mastermind LLMs achieve competitive performance in their respective games.
 Additionally, we explore whether integrating decision-making data can enhance the general reasoning abilities of LLMs.
-Our findings suggest that such post-training significantly improves certain aspects of reasoning, providing valuable insights for optimizing LLM pre-training data collection.
+Our findings suggest that such post-training improves certain aspects of reasoning, providing valuable insights for optimizing LLM data collection.

 ## Introduction